collective/Products.EasyNewsletter/docs/source/index.rst

 2. If you want to write a simple manual mailing, you can add an Issue and fill it out with your text.

-3. Or if you want to use collections to collect you content first, then you can add an Issue, go to Criteria tab and add the criteria, which shall be applied to *all* of your Newsletters, e.g. "Items Type".
+3. Or if you want to use collections to aggregate your content first, select some existing Collection in ``Content aggregation sources`` on the Newsletter and finally add an Issue.

-4. You can create more than one subcollection to build categories like news, events and pictures in your newsletter.
+4. You can select more than one Collection to build categories like news, events and pictures in your newsletter.
-   Just add some collections to the newsletter itself and define your criteria for all of them.
-   The issues will combine them into different part in your content area.
+   Empty Collections will be ignored in default aggregations templates.

-5. Go to the view tab and call ``Aggregate body content`` from the action menu.
+5. Go to the view tab and call ``Aggregate body content`` from the action or Newsletter menu (>= Plone 5) menu.

-6. You can also add subcollections and define criteria on Issue level.
+6. You can also select `Content aggregation sources`` on Issue level.
+Then only the issue Collections are used.

-7. Go to Send tab and push ``Test Newsletter``.
+7. Go to Send tab or Send action in Newsletter menu (>=Plone 5) and push ``Test Newsletter``.

 8. If your Newsletter/Mailing is finished, you can activate the send button by clicking on ``Enable send button``.
    Then you can click on ``Send newsletter`` to send the Newsletter to all subscribers or selected groups and users.